elixir-lsp/elixir-ls/README.md

 This builds the language server and debugger as a set of `.ez` archives and creates `.sh` and `.bat` scripts to launch them.

 If you're packaging these archives in an IDE plugin, make sure to build using the minimum supported OTP version for the best backwards-compatibility.
-Alternatively, you can use a [precompiled release](https://github.com/elixir-lsp/elixir-ls/releases).

 ### Local setup